 Figure 5 shows how the introduction of HS2 will effectively fragment the national rail network.
-8 of 17 principal UK centres will be bypassed by HS2, and of the 135 possible intercity links, HS2 will degrade 43 - almost one third of the total.
+8 of 17 principal UK centres will be bypassed by HS2, and of the 135 possible intercity links, HS2 will degrade 30 - almost one quarter of the total.
 It will only provide 14 improved direct intercity links, and all of these will be focussed upon routes to London and Birmingham that already enjoy high-quality intercity services.
+The belated addition of Northern Powerhouse Rail and Midlands Rail Hub schemes will do little to remedy HS2's inadequate connectivity.